Request for Detailed Driving History Record

 You are also entitled to request and obtain a copy of your Massachusetts Criminal Record.

-As part of the service we provide, your Mass.
-Registry Lawyer can obtain, anayze, and review your Massachusetts Driving Record.
+As part of the service, we provide, your Mass.
+Registry Lawyer can obtain, analyze, and review your Massachusetts Driving Record.
 Contact us for details

-Unlike your unattested driving record, the full certified copy of your Massachusetts Driver History will contain a letter from the Registrar indicating that “that the annexed instrument(s) are true copy(s) of the driving history and notice (s) of suspension/revocation as appearing in the registrar's records in accordance with the provisions of G.L.
+Unlike your unattested driving record, the full certified copy of your Massachusetts Driver’s History will contain a letter from the Registrar indicating that “the annexed instrument(s) is a true copy(s) of the driving history and notice (s) of suspension/revocation as appearing in the registrar’s records in accordance with the provisions of G.L.
 Chapter 90, Section 22.”
 Your Mass.
-Registry record will also contain information such as your name, date of birth, license number, address, license issue date, expiration date, license class, and any endorsements.
+The registry record will also contain information such as your name, date of birth, license number, address, license issue date, expiration date, license class, and any endorsements.
 It will also include a code indicating your license status.
 For example, ACT means active, REV means revoked, RRV means right to operate revoked, NRE means non-renewable, and EXP means expired.

 Next, the certified record will contain copies of notices regarding license suspensions and revocations which the Registry claims to have mailed to you.
 These are used in court cases to prove notice of suspension where the driver is charged with operating after suspension or revocation in violation of G.L. c.
 90 § 23.
 These notices can also be used to prove the existence of prior operating under the influence convictions to subject the driver to the enhanced penalties of Melanie’s Law, which include long license suspensions and ignition interlock requirements for repeat DUI offenders.

-Next, the official certified copy of your Massachusetts Driver History will show a complete list of all offenses and actions on file with the Mass.
-Merit Rating Board.
+Next, the officially certified copy of your Massachusetts Driver History will show a complete list of all offenses and actions on file with the Mass—Merit Rating Board.
 The document will contain four columns.
 The first column lists the incident date or notification date.
 This is the date that the violation occurred or when the Registry was notified of the violation.
-Next, the record will show a description of the offense or motor vehicle violations such as speeding or operating under the influence.
-Next to the violation there will be a disposition code.
+Next, the record will show a description of the offense or motor vehicle violations, such as speeding or operating under the influence.
+Next to the violation, there will be a disposition code.
 For example, CW means “continued without a finding,” “DISM” means dismissed, “R” means responsible, “G” means guilty, NG stands for “not guilty,” and “CD” means complaint denied at a Clerk-Magistrate hearing.

-In addition to violations which occurred in Massachusetts, your driving record may also contain out of state violations which the Registry may sometimes treat as if they had occurred in Massachusetts for license suspension and revocation purposes.
+In addition to violations that occurred in Massachusetts, your driving record may also contain out-of-state violations, which the Registry may sometimes treat as if they had occurred in Massachusetts for license suspension and revocation purposes.